Ransom Everglades School: Campuses

 The school occupies two campuses.
 The "Upper School" (Ransom Campus) serves grades nine through twelve and is located on Main Highway on the shore of Biscayne Bay, the site of the original Pine Knot Camp.
 This makes it the oldest South Florida school still in its original location.
 The original site of the Everglades School for Girls is now the "Middle School" campus (Everglades Campus), serving grades six through eight and located on South Bayshore Drive, about one and a half miles from the Upper School.
-It is not on the water but is in a residential neighborhood and a mile away from the restaurants and shops of Coconut Grove.

 Three early twentieth century buildings still stand on the Ransom campus.
 The pagoda was built in 1902.
-It was once the whole school—the place where the original students both learned and lived.
-Now, the building serves as the Head of School's office, an event and study space, and faculty offices.
-It's often featured in historic pictures of South Miami, and in 1973 was listed in the National Register of Historic Places.
-Like the Pagoda, the "Ransom Cottage" is constructed from local materials, largely Dade County pine, and is also on the National Register of Historic Places.
+Once the whole school, the building serves as the Head of School's office, an event and study space, and faculty offices.
+In 1973, it was listed in the National Register of Historic Places.
+Like the Pagoda, the "Ransom Cottage" is on the National Register of Historic Places.
 Built in 1906, the cottage has been used as the infirmary, the Headmaster's residence, and the band room.
 Restored in 1998, now the cottage is a conference room and meeting space.
 In June 2016, Ransom Everglades acquired the La Brisa property adjacent to the Ransom Campus.
-The 6.9 acre campus includes a restored 1920s home that sits 23 feet above sea level.
-According to Penny Townsend, the then-Head of School, the acquisition of the campus would allow the school to "improve [its] facilities, add vital greenspace and continue [its] long tradition of respecting, protecting and learning from the treasures of Old Florida and Miami’s precious coastal ecosystems.”
+The 6.9-acre campus includes a restored 1920s home that sits 23 feet above sea level.
+According to Penny Townsend, the then-Head of School, the acquisition of the campus would allow the school to "improve [its] facilities, add vital greenspace and continue [its] long tradition of respecting, protecting and learning from the treasures of Old Florida and Miami's precious coastal ecosystems."

-Both Campuses are featured in the 1998 movie Wild Things.

-Academics

-The school offers more than 20 Advanced Placement courses each year, and typically 90% or more of the 900+ AP exams taken each year result in a score of 3 or better.
-Recently, the school replaced some of its AP classes with "Advanced classes" which are at a higher level and allow students to take the AP exam at the end of the academic year.
-In the Fall of 2018, 16 Ransom Everglades seniors were named National Merit Semi-Finalists.

 Athletics

-The school has a comprehensive athletic program with over 70 teams among 18 interscholastic sports.
-Ransom Everglades has fielded state championship teams in recent years in Water Polo (2014, 2015, 2016, 2019), Soccer (2015, 2016), Tennis (2014, 2018), and Volleyball (2013).
+The school has an athletic program with over 70 teams among 18 interscholastic sports.
+Ransom Everglades has fielded state championship teams in water polo (2014, 2015, 2016, 2019), soccer (2015, 2016), tennis (2014, 2018), and volleyball (2013).